Lil Wayne: Future and unreleased projects

 According to an interview with Drake, in the December 2011 issue of XXL, plans for an upcoming album with Carter had been scrapped for the time being because of the Jay-Z and Kanye West collaboration album Watch the Throne (2011).

 In April 2012, on the premiere of MTV's Hip Hop POV, Carter sat down with Amanda Seales and spoke briefly about an album he put together titled Devol (loved, backwards), an album full of "love songs" that he wrote during his imprisonment at Rikers Island.
-In May 2013 he confirmed the album will still be released.
+In May 2013, he confirmed the album will still be released.

 Carter's once ongoing litigation with Cash Money prevented numerous completed projects from being released.
 In January 2017, Young Money revealed the title of a planned Carter album called Velvet.
 The album ended up leaking online in November 2018.

-Retirement plans

-On March 29, 2011, in an interview with Hot 97's Angie Martinez, Carter announced that he would retire at age 35; saying "I have four kids", and that "I would feel selfish still going to the studio when it's such a vital point in their lives."
-He said in November 2012 that Tha Carter V will be his last album as he wanted to go into other interests.

-In March 2014, Carter reconfirmed at SXSW that Tha Carter V will be his last album during his keynote with interviewer Elliot Wilson.

-In September 2016, in regards to his contract dispute with Cash Money, he indicated a possible retirement on Twitter saying "I AM NOW DEFENSELESS and mentally DEFEATED" and then said, "I leave gracefully and thankful I luh my fanz but I'm done."
-Many rappers responded with respect and encouragement.
+Musical style and artistry

+Carter is known for his creative lyrical ability—which often uses punchlines, homonyms, word play, and braggadocio.
+His music often deals with the subjects of wealth, drugs, and sex.
+His lyrics have been criticized for their controversial subject matter.

+Carter has cited rapper Missy Elliott as his biggest musical inspiration, saying, "she's a huge influence of everything I've ever done".
+Another one of his major influences is American hip hop group Goodie Mob.
+In an interview with Genius, Carter said, "I've been listening to Goodie Mob since I was in the 7th grade".
+For his MTV Unplugged special, Carter paid tribute to Tupac by covering his music.
+He also pulled inspiration from Tupac's "Keep Ya Head Up" for his 2011 single "How to Love".

+Additionally, he has mentioned T-Pain, Prince, Wyclef Jean, Lauryn Hill, Erykah Badu, Alicia Keys, and Lenny Kravitz as influences, stating, "I viewed them seriously and was like, 'Wow, I could do that without being totally them.'"
+Carter and rapper Calboy paid homage to Hill on their 2021 single "Miseducation" titled after Hill's 1998 album The Miseducation of Lauryn Hill.

+According to American Songwriter, Carter credits Jay-Z for inspiring him to freestyle rhymes while recording over an instrumental, as opposed to writing down his lyrics.
+Carter also credits The Notorious B.I.G. as an influence.